dheinst/jellyfin-plugin-local-intros-extended/README.md

 *   **Includes & Excludes Tags**: Renamed tags filter to "Includes Tags" and added a new "Excludes Tags" field to skip rules (e.g. for media tagged with `nointro`).
 *   **Library (Collection Folder) Filter**: Restrict intros to specific libraries (e.g., play special intros only in your "Kids" or "Anime" libraries).
 *   **Media Release Date Filter**: Check if the media premiere date falls within a configured range, allowing you to play vintage intros for retro movies.
-*   **Rule Duplication**: Duplicate rules with a single click using the **Clone** button.
-*   **Date Wraparound Bugfixes**: Fixed the date repeating check where weekly or monthly ranges crossing boundaries (e.g. Friday to Monday, or 28th to 3rd) would not trigger.
-*   **Compact UI**: Clean grid layout for the rule builder with tooltips merged into the labels.

 ---